 Radiation therapist students can earn the degree in 21 months if the prescribed sequence of courses is followed.
 The five semesters in the program are divided into academic studies and hands-on clinical work.
 The curriculum itself follows JRCERT and ASRT standards, meaning graduates can sit for the certification exam.

 Retention means earning at least 80% in all courses.
 The courses include anatomy and physiology, medical terminology, radiation biology and safety, and patient care.
 These are ever-evolving courses, too, since GC integrates new technologies and treatment procedures into its curriculum.

 Students get hands-on training through unpaid clinical rotations.
 Their primary responsibility is in assisting registered radiation therapists in tomotherapy, brachytherapy, and cyberknife procedures, among other forms of radiation therapy.
-Graduates have professional-level clinical competencies due to their academic and clinical training.
+Graduates have professional-level clinical competencies due to their academic and clinical training as radiation therapists.